-The windshield wiper motor is powered by a MaxiFuse[®].
-If the motor overheats due to heavy snow, etc., the wipers will stop until the motor cools.
-If the overload is caused by some electrical problem, be sure to have it fixed.
+A circuit breaker protects the wiper motor.
+If the wiper motor overheats due to heavy snow, the wipers will stop until the motor cools and will then restart.

+A MiniFuse[®] powers the wiper motor.
+If the MiniFuse blows, there is an electrical problem.
+Be sure to have it fixed.